-Youth Ski League Team (YSL) is an 8-week program designed for intermediate-level skiers ages 6+.
+The U8 Introductory program (formerly YSL) is an 8-week program designed for intermediate-level skiers ages 6-7.
 Build your skiing skills by exploring the fundamentals that apply to both ski racing and freestyle/freeskiing in a fun, no-pressure environment.
 Skiers can explore both disciplines, should they wish.
 Athletes need to be competent lift riders, able to ski with poles, and able to ski mid-mountain at Bridger Bowl.
-The program starts in early January, meeting once a week for 8 weeks.
+The program starts January 6th or 7th, meeting once a week for 8 weeks.

-U14 Development Team is a 3-day/week program for athletes progressing with their alpine skiing.
+The Development Competitive (Devo Comp) program is for athletes progressing with their alpine skiing.
 This program also offers fall training (outdoor play and strength), which helps prevent injuries and builds a fitness base.
 On-snow practice, which begins as soon as resorts are open (early December), combines free skiing, drills, and gates.
 Technique (how to ski) and tactics (where to ski) are taught in tandem.

-The U16/U18/PG Teams are for athletes age 14+ who are ready to train on and off snow 5-6 days a week.
+The U18, U20 and PG Teams are for athletes age 16+ who are ready to train on and off snow 5-6 days a week.
 Athletes in the BSF competitive program are committed to excelling in skiing, physical training, and academics.

 We provide lane training on Tuesday and/or Thursday mornings for adults of all ages, no matter what your ski racing background is.
 Get great coaching, run the gates, and enjoy the slopes.

 BSF programs are aligned with information put forth by the USSA (United States Ski and Snowboard Association).